erik-duindam/imforeverwise/README.md

 3. Cassandra solution; scalable till billions of words

-I chose Java for these algorithms, because it allows me to choose my data structures specifically, while being very readable to most programmers.
+I chose Java for these algorithms, because it allows me to choose my data structures specifically, while the code should be readable to most programmers.
 Additionally, since performance is a factor here, a lower level language makes it easier to illustrate actual performance impact.

 Please refer to src/Anagrams.java for my complete comments.
 You could run the Junit tests with IntelliJ IDEA, Eclipse or plain JUnit 4.
-The tests with a real dictionary run in 250ms.
+The tests with a real dictionary run in 250ms on my MacBook.
 Alternatively, you could run `java Anagrams` after compiling with `javac Anagrams`.

 ### 2. Merge meeting time slots